 (a) Only IEEs may participate in acquisitions set aside in accordance with the Buy Indian Act and this part.
-IA procedure supports responsible IEEs and seeks to prevent circumvention or abuse of the Buy Indian Act.
+These procedures support responsible IEEs and prevent circumvention or abuse of the Buy Indian Act.

-(b) Eligibility is based on information furnished by the enterprise to an IA CO in the IEE representation at 1452.280-4 in response to a specific solicitation under the Buy Indian Act.
+(b) Eligibility is based on information furnished by the enterprise to a CO in the IEE representation at DIAR 1452.280-4 in response to a specific solicitation under the Buy Indian Act.

 (c) The CO may ask the appropriate Regional Solicitor to review the enterprise's representation.

-(d) The IEE representation does not relieve the CO of the obligation for determining contractor responsibility, as required by FAR Subpart 9.1.
+(e) The IEE representation does not relieve the CO of the obligation for determining contractor responsibility, as required by FAR subpart 9.1.

 Subpart 1480.9 - Challenges to Representation

 (a) The CO can accept an offeror's written representation of being an IEE (as defined in 1480.201) only when it is submitted with an offer in response to a solicitation under the Buy Indian Act.
 Another interested party may challenge the representation of an offeror or contractor by filing a written challenge to the applicable CO in accordance with the procedures in 1480.902.

 (b) After receipt of offers, the CO may question the representation of any offeror in a specific offer by filing a formal objection with the CCO.

 (a) An interested party must file any challenges against an offeror's representation with the cognizant CO.